-- The employee may not set up or update the employee's personal social network page(s) using the district's computers, network, or equipment. - The employee shall limit use of personal electronic communication devises to send or receive calls, text messages, pictures, and videos to breaks, meal times, and before and after scheduled work hours, unless there is an emergency or the use is authorized by a supervisor to conduct district business. - The employee shall not use the district's logo or other copyrighted material of the district without express, written consent. - An employee may not share or post, in any format, information, videos, or pictures obtained while on duty or on district business unless the employee first obtains written approval from the employee's immediate supervisor.
+- The employee may not set up or update the employee's personal social network page(s) using the district's computers, network, or equipment. - The employee shall limit use of personal electronic communication devises to send or receive calls, text messages, pictures, and videos to breaks, meal times, and before and after scheduled work hours, unless there is an emergency or the use is authorized by a supervisor to conduct district business. - The employee shall not use the district and campus trademarks, including names, logos, mascots and symbols, or other copyrighted material on social media or in texts without direct written consent. - An employee may not share or post, in any format, information, videos, or pictures obtained while on duty or on district business unless the employee first obtains written approval from the employee's immediate supervisor.
 Employees should be cognizant that they have access to information and images that, if transmitted to the public, could violate privacy concerns.